Statement of Faith

 God the Father

-Jesus Christ is God’s only begotten son, born of a virgin.
-He lived a sinless life in his existence as fully God and fully man incarnate.
-During his life he taught and worked many wonders and signs of God’s kingdom on this earth as recorded in the four Gospels.
-He was crucified and buried as a substitutionary, atoning sacrifice for the sins of mankind and was raised from the dead bodily on the third day.
-Following his resurrection, He ascended to the Father’s right hand where He is the head of the church and intercedes on behalf of the saints.
-He eternally exists as the divinely appointed mediator between God and man and perfectly fulfills and upholds the office of Prophet, Priest, and King of the Church.
-At the end of the age, he will return to this earth personally, bodily, and visibly to judge the world and establish His eternal kingdom.
+Jesus Christ is God’s only begotten Son, born of a virgin.
+He lived a sinless life in His existence as fully God and fully man incarnate.
+During His life, He taught and worked many wonders and signs of God’s kingdom on this earth, as recorded in the four Gospels.
+He lived, was crucified, and died as a substitutionary, atoning sacrifice for the sins of humankind; He was buried and was raised from the dead bodily on the third day.
+Following His resurrection, He ascended to the Father’s right hand where He is the head of the Church and intercedes on behalf of the saints.
+He eternally exists as the divinely appointed mediator between God and man and perfectly fulfills and upholds the offices of Prophet, Priest, and King of the Church.
+At the end of the age, He will return to this earth personally, bodily, and visibly to judge the world and establish His eternal kingdom.

 The Holy Spirit is God, possesses all the divine attributes, and proceeds from the Father and the Son in order to bring glory to the Father and the Son.
 The Holy Spirit’s role is to convict the world of sin, righteousness, and judgment.
 He indwells all believers, baptizes and seals them at the moment of salvation, and regenerates, sanctifies, and empowers all who believe in Jesus.
-In empowering those to live a Christ-like life he uniquely endows each believer with gifts for the building up of the body, guides believers in understanding and applying the Scriptures, and is an abiding Helper, Teacher, and Guide.
+In empowering those to live a Christ-like life, He uniquely endows each believer with gifts for building up the Body, guides believers in truly understanding and applying the Scriptures, and is an abiding Helper, Teacher, and Guide.

 Creation and Providence